Toulouse Cathedral: The nave

 The nave is the oldest part of the cathedral.
 It was originally built in 1078, then rebuilt in southern Gothic style at the beginning of the 13th century.
 This style was sometimes called "Raymondine" for the Count of Toulouse, Raymond VI.
 The distinctive characteristics of the southern Gothic were large spaces covered by single vault crossing, and very large buttresses pressed against the walls, rather than flying buttresses.
 This style, with large spaces and few columns, was designed for preaching to large congregations.

-Toulouse Cathedral It has an unusual rectangular profile, with the width of each bay (19 meters) almost equalling its height (20 meters).
+Toulouse Cathedral has an unusual rectangular profile, with the width of each bay (19 meters) almost equalling its height (20 meters).
 Each traverse is covered by single large rib vault from wall to wall.
 The ribs of the vaults are supported by columns set into the walls and decorated with carved capitals depicting Biblical scenes.
 The walls were originally decorated by large frescoes.